xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 ..
 Note::

    - Since September 2017, most of screening images are also saved into JPG format at the same time when MRC files are saved.
 This gives you a quick feedback for your sample conditions.
-The small file size makes it easy for up to upload to DropBox to share with users.
+The small file size makes it easy for us to upload to DropBox to share with users.

    - After March 2018, all JPG files are true JPG instead of JPG compressed TIFF as before.
-They can be opened by almost any standard image software inclduing ImageJ and Photoshop.
+They can be opened by almost any standard image software including ImageJ and Photoshop.

 .. _scale_bar: